Welcome to Hello Palate!

 Are you ready for the taste of good health?

 Using traditional food knowledge to solve contemporary health problems is one of the best skills you can incorporate into daily life.
 Part I on bone broth is a three-part series to guide you towards an ancestral way of eating that is delicious, healing, and satisfying.
-You have probably heard about Bone Broth.
-It has been a staple of many eating patterns for years (Weston A. Price to Paleo hackers), and now it’s gone mainstream.
+You have probably heard about Bone Broth yet don’t know where to start?

 - Think of meat stocks as Grandma’s old remedy of chicken soup when you weren’t feeling well.
 “Meat” stock is made from meat that has some bones.

 - Meat stock, rather than bone broth is used in the beginning stages of the GAPS protocol to heal the gut.

 - The simmer is for a relatively short time.
 3 to 12 hours.